 Those days have arrived.

-Our oldest child, Ryan, is a growing, hungry, almost 15 year old.
+Our oldest child, Ryan, is a growing, hungry, 15 year old.
 He eats, and eats, and eats.
 (Still is skinny, skinny, skinny, I might add.
 So not fair.)
+He runs cross country so during the running season I think he eats more!

 This child was packing his lunch for school with two sandwiches, a bag of chips, yogurt, sliced bell peppers, an apple and a small dessert of some kind.
 Um, excuse me?
 He tried to sneak in some crackers as well, but I put my foot down. 🙂 And I have two more boys waiting in the wings.
 Not to mention our daughter.